-From the architect.
+Text description provided by the architects.
 Located in the town of Blagnac in a mixed development zone, the ZAC Andromède programme consists of a large office complex combining the formal elegance of a building with practical designs for its work spaces.

 With space for around a thousand employees near the Toulouse aeronautics centre, the building stands in a reconstituted natural park with which it had to relate meaningfully, in accordance with Haute Qualité Environnementale eco-quality standards.